jamaps/notes/2019/mode-share-GTHA/md/index.md

 [![image](img_mode_car.png)](img_mode_car.png)

 Unsurprisingly, people who drive have cars.
-While a smaller proportion of those who use alternative modes (public transit, walk, bike, taxi/rideshare) have cars.
-This could be by choice, i.e. these people live in areas where there are alternatives to car travel and thus choose not to buy a car, or not by choice, i.e. they cannot afford to buy a car, and are thus reliant on alternative modes.
+A relatively smaller percent of those who use alternative modes compared to driving have cars.
+This could be by choice, i.e. the people who live in areas where there are alternatives to car travel choose not to buy a car.
+Or this could be out of necessity, i.e. people cannot afford to buy a car, and are thus reliant on alternative modes.
 Many people who use alternative travel modes still have cars though, particularly those who use GO transit as many of these people live in the suburbs.

 Let's flip this around again, looking at the mode share by categories of household auto ownership.